ycfreeman/wow-recruit-widget/readme.txt

 ** if "Monk" is not appearing on the list, go to Settings -> WOW Recruit Widget, fill in the box next to "Monk" and "Save Changes"

-** *This will be the last major update of version 1.x, next update will be version 2 and will feature major recode, please check
-[my website](http://www.ycfreeman.com) for updates.*
+** *This will be the last major update of version 1.x, there may be a version 2, please check [my website](http://www.ycfreeman.com) for updates.*

 To use this widget, simply go to Appearance => Widget and drag it to a sidebar as similar to other widgets.